pandaxtc/pandaxtc/README.md

 # Welcome to my page!

-👋 My name's Waylon, and I'm a Security Engineer at [Nuro](https://nuro.ai).
+👋 My name's Waylon, and I'm a Software Engineer at the Space Sciences Lab at UC Berkeley.
 My pronouns are he/him.

 💭 I'm interested in distributed systems and web technologies.